PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 06:06:25
+Last updated: 2024-04-07 06:06:59
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: Sometimes one has to adjust to a situation as it unfolds.
+With every calamity comes opportunity. - Virginia Wilson